Land Rover Gearbox Identification

-Here at Shop4autoparts we are often asked for help help in identifying which gearbox you have in your vehicle and general information on their history so we have put together the following information along with a quick guide as to whether you have an R380 Gearbox or an LT77 Gearbox.
+Here at Shop4autoparts we are often asked for help in identifying which gearbox you have in your vehicle and general information on their history.
+With this in mind, we've put together the following information along with a quick guide as to whether you have an R380 Gearbox or an LT77 Gearbox.

 ||Serial No Style